Calculating How Much Term Life Insurance You Need

 The annual cost to replace a stay-at-home parent’s contribution to a family averages $145,000 across the United States.
 This shows that parents who work inside the home need life insurance just as much as parents who work outside the home.

-What debt (good and bad) do you have?
+Your debt (good and bad)

 Do you have debt that may fall onto your family’s shoulders if you died before it was paid off?
 Your mortgage is the most important type of debt to consider when buying life insurance.
 If you died tomorrow, you’d want your family to be able to afford to stay in their home.
 Selling a home under duress on top of the emotional turmoil of losing a spouse and parent would be devastating.